RESEARCH STARTER

 Background

 Christian Louboutin was born in 1963 in Paris, France, the youngest child of Roger and Irène Louboutin.
 He grew up with feminine influence from his three sisters; this would later inspire his designs.
 At a young age, Louboutin noticed that his skin was darker than that of the rest of his family.
-He thought he might have been adopted and confronted his mother, who said the family had an African slave in its bloodline.
+He thought he might have been adopted and confronted his mother, who said the family had an enslaved African person in its bloodline.
 This did not keep the young Louboutin from creating a story of origin for himself.
 He dreamed he was from Egypt and descended from a line of pharaohs.

 Louboutin was very social from a young age and convinced his parents to let him move in with a friend when he was twelve years old.
 Despite this, he had a good relationship with his parents.
-One day when he was visiting a museum, Louboutin noticed a sign with a line through a woman’s stiletto.
+One day, when he was visiting a museum, Louboutin noticed a sign with a line through a woman’s stiletto.
 It indicated that high-heeled shoes were not permitted to be worn in the museum to protect the floors.
 The image of the shoe intrigued Louboutin and stuck in his mind.
 He began to sketch shoe designs.

 Later, as a teen, he discovered the Parisian nightlife and attended nightclubs.
 He also visited theaters and music halls and became enamored by the showgirls.
 The dancers and the image of the stiletto inspired him to create shoes.
 He eventually dropped out of school and got a job selling shoes at a cabaret.